Skip to main content

 Checks and audits

 The National or Executive Agency and/or the European Commission may carry out technical and financial checks and audits in relation to the use of the grant.
 They may also check the statutory records of the beneficiary (or co-beneficiary) for the purpose of periodic assessments of lump sum, unit cost or flat-rate financing.
 The beneficiary (or co-beneficiary) will undertake, with the signature of its legal representative, to provide proof that the grant has been used correctly.
-The European Commission, the Executive Agency, National Agencies and/or the European Court of Auditors, OLAF, EPPO or a body mandated by them, may check the use made of the grant at any time up to five years, or for up to three years for grants not exceeding 60 000 EUR, starting from the date of payment of the balance or execution of the recovery by the National or Executive Agency.
+The European Commission, the Executive Agency, National Agencies and/or the European Court of Auditors, OLAF, EPPO or a body mandated by them, may check the use made of the grant at any time up to five years, or for up to three years for grants not exceeding EUR 60 000, after final payment.
 Therefore, beneficiaries shall keep records, original supporting documents, statistical records and other documents connected with the grant during this period.

 The detailed provisions concerning checks and audits are described in the grant agreement.